ForesightsIT/ML/README.md

 Potential improvements (of the modles future experiments) could be identified as:

-1. Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling, and AUC as the primary metric (rather than accuracy).
+1. Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling (rather than Random sampling) can can improve the model performance (albeit, it could be cost prohibitive at times).
+2. Configuring AUC as the primary metric (rather than accuracy) can improve the model imbalanced data foresights, given the current class imbalance problem of the dataset.
-2. Converging a (>100) higher iterations maximum for the train script Main() function.
+3. Converging a (>100) higher iterations maximum for the train script Main() function, which could lead to finding a more acurate model regularization that can generlize better.
-3. Extending AutoML config to include more parameters.
-4. Considering RNN and/or DNN frameworks (for retraining an SOTA model) in the config of AutoML and/or the train script.
-5. Including top-level diagram of architecture or more diagrams of the overall pipeline and other ecosystem's microservices.
-6. Enhancing TabularDatasets API use and/or considering FileDatasetdownloading public URLs to be mounted to a compute datastore.
-7. Documenting XAI and [operationalizing] model [explanation] as a web service, using the [interpretability package] to explain ML models & predictions;
-8. Getting the code to check 1st [before creation attempt] for existing compute targets [pending].
-9. Exporting a Model to be run in Cloud Shell.
-10. Exporting Models with ONNX to be deployed to a DLT connected Dapp device (e.g. iOS or Android mobile device).
-11. Deploying web service by converting the trained model into a RESTful service that can be consumed by the other ecosystem microservices (including azure automation and/or logic apps) for optimal 'Decision Intelligence MLSecOps' synergy.
-12. Enabling App Insights and integration with Sentinel and/or CASB.

 The justification reasons that such improvement ways could help the model is because they ought to improve the model outcome (such as to boost the performance, to generalize better, to avoid overfitting and/or outliers).